OkFranco/okfranco.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Complex Systems and Data Science at the [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/).
+I am a PhD student in Complex Systems and Data Science at the [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/), collaborating with [The Joint Lab](https://joint-lab.github.io/) and [Computational Ethics Lab](https://www.compethicslab.org/).

 My research focuses on understanding complex social dynamics, with a keen interest on modelling belief dynamics — how beliefs form and evolve, and the impact of algorithmic, psychological and social factors on these processes - and on analsying belief dynamics from large-scale data.